About cookies on this site

 How to Insert Variables in Google Tag Manager: 7 Things to Keep In Mind

-Tags, triggers, and variables, the holy trinity of Google Tag Manager.
-In case you didn’t know (which I doubt), Tags are various functions which can track visitor, inject something to website’s code, display a popup, etc., while Triggers are rules which define when tags should be fired.
+Tags, triggers, and variables are the holy trinity of Google Tag Manager.
+In case you didn’t know (which I doubt), Tags are various functions that can track visitors, inject something into a website’s code, display a popup, etc., while Triggers are rules that define when tags should be fired.

 What about variables?
 What are those?
-In fact, they are little pieces of information which can be used both in Tags and Triggers.
+They are little pieces of information that can be used both in Tags and Triggers.
 For example, Page URL.
-You can use it as a trigger (e.g. fire Google Analytics Tracking code when Page URL contains “/successful-registration”) and you can also pass its value along with Google Analytics event tag to Google Analytics servers.
+You can use it as a trigger (e.g., fire Google Analytics Tracking code when Page URL contains “/successful-registration”), and you can also pass its value along with Google Analytics event tag to Google Analytics servers.

 Although this is one of the core features and concepts in GTM, I still notice a lot of people not knowing how to utilize variables correctly and where they might (not) function properly.